abdelshafei/iTunesfy/README.md

 Angular Version:

-    The Angular CLI version i am using this project on is 16.2.1, so maybe try to install/update Angular upto this version or beyond to run the project.
+    The Angular CLI version i am using on this project is 16.2.1, so maybe try to install/update Angular upto this version or beyond to run this project.

+SQlite Queries:

+    All of my sqlite queries are in the Controllers folder of the backend folder